Section Table of Contents

 DID YOU KNOW?

-Michael R. Pompeo has visited 20 countries, traveling over 120,000 miles during his 5 months as Secretary of State.
+Michael R. Pompeo has visited more than 50 countries, traveling over 230,000 miles during his 17 months as Secretary of State.
 He travels to all corners of the world to do his job.
 His duties as Secretary include acting as the President’s representative at all international forums, negotiating treaties and other international agreements, and conducting everyday, face-to-face diplomacy.

 The Department of State advances U.S. objectives and interests in the world through its primary role in developing and implementing the President’s foreign policy worldwide.
-The Department also supports the foreign affairs activities of other U.S. Government entities including the United States Agency for International Development (USAID).
+The Department also supports the foreign affairs activities of other U.S. Government entities including USAID.
 USAID is the U.S. Government agency responsible for most non-military foreign aid and it receives overall foreign policy guidance from the Secretary of State.
 The State Department carries out its foreign affairs mission and values in a worldwide workplace, focusing its energies and resources wherever they are most needed to best serve the American people and the world.

 The Department is headquartered in Washington, D.C. and has an extensive global presence, with more than 270 embassies, consulates, and other posts in over 180 countries.
-A two-page map of the Department’s locations appears in Appendix B. The Department also operates several other types of offices, mostly located throughout the United States, including over 25 passport agencies, two foreign press centers, one reception center, five logistic support offices for overseas operations, 20 security offices, and two financial service centers.
+A two-page map of the Department’s locations appears in Appendix B. The Department also operates several other types of offices, mostly located throughout the United States, including 23 passport agencies, six passport centers, two foreign press centers, one reception center, five logistic support offices for overseas operations, 20 security offices, and two financial service centers.

 The Foreign Service officers and Civil Service employees in the Department and U.S. missions abroad represent the American people.
 They work together to achieve the goals and implement the initiatives of American foreign policy.
 The Foreign Service is dedicated to representing America and to responding to the needs of American citizens living and traveling around the world.
 They are also America’s first line of defense in a complex and often dangerous world.
 The Department’s Civil Service corps, most of whom are headquartered in Washington, D.C., is involved in virtually every policy and management area – from democracy and human rights, to narcotics control, trade, and environmental issues.
 Civil Service employees also serve as the domestic counterpart to Foreign Service consular officers who issue passports and assist U.S. citizens overseas.

 Host country Foreign Service National (FSN) and other Locally Employed (LE) staff contribute to advancing the work of the Department overseas.
 Both FSNs and other LE staff contribute local expertise and provide continuity as they work with their American colleagues to perform vital services for U.S. citizens.
-At the close of 2018, the Department was comprised of nearly 76,000 employees.
+At the close of 2019, the Department was comprised of approximately 76,000 employees.

 The U.S. Department of State, with just over one percent of the entire Federal budget, has an outsized impact on Americans’ lives at home and abroad.
 For a relatively small investment, the Department yields a large return in a cost-effective way by advancing U.S. national security, promoting our economic interests, creating jobs, reaching new allies, strengthening old ones, and reaffirming our country’s role in the world.
 The Department’s mission impacts American lives in multiple ways.